magomimmo/modern-cljs/doc/tutorial-17.md

 That said, at the beginning [Enlive][2] is not so easy to work with, even by following some [good tutorials][20] available online.
-Enlive is full of very smart macros and HOFs definitions which constitute a DSL (Domain Specific Language) for HTML/XML scraping and templating.
-You need to take your time to get working with the Enlive lib.
+Enlive is full of very clever macros and HOFs definitions which constitute a DSL (Domain Specific Language) for HTML/XML scraping and templating.
+You need to take your time getting familiar with the Enlive lib.
 Generally speaking, the best way to learn a new library in CLJ is by REPLing with it.

 ### REPLing with Hiccup

-Before to start REPLing around, make you a favor: do your REPLing by using the [hiccup][11] lib by [James Reeves][12], because it will save you a sure headache in writing stringified HTML at the REPL.
+Before to start REPLing around, do yourself a favor: do your REPLing by using the [hiccup][11] lib by [James Reeves][12], because it will save you a headache writing stringified HTML at the REPL.

 [Ryan Neufeld][25] recently published [lein-try][26], a lein plugin for trying out libraries in the REPL whithout having to import them in